-Accordingly, Tmt.
-Reeta Harish Thakkar, I.A.S.
-(DIN 06976936) was appointed as an Additional Director of the Company with effect from 9.11.2018, by the Board of Directors in terms of Section 161(1) of the Companies Act, 2013.
-Tmt.
-Reeta Harish Thakkar, I.A.S., holds office upto the date of this Annual General Meeting.
-The Company has received a notice in writing from a member proposing her candidature for the office of Director under Section 160 of the Act.
+Dr. M. Arumugam (DIN - 01439166) was appointed as an Additional Independent Director of the Company with effect from 19th September, 2019, by the Board of Directors in terms of Section 161(1) of the Companies Act, 2013.
+Dr. M. Arumugam holds office up to the date of this Annual General Meeting.
+In terms of Section 160 of the Companies Act, 2013, the Company has received a notice in writing from a member proposing the candidature of Dr. M. Arumugam for the office of Independent Director to be appointed as such under the provisions of Section 149 and 152 of the Companies Act, 2013.